Place the pork steaks on a sheet pan or something similar.

 Place a piece of foil loosely over the top of them and let them rest for about 10 minutes before serving.

-Can I cook these faster and get them done sooner?
+Can I cook the smoked pork steaks faster and get them done sooner?

 If you want to cut the cooking time down on these you can cook them at 275°F. At this temperature, it will take them approximately 1.5 hours.